Sriram-atgithub/Classification-using-Decision-tree/readme.md

 # **This is an internship task for The Sparks foundation.**
 https://www.thesparksfoundationsingapore.org/

-# Task 2 - Predicting the flower species based on the Sepal length, Sepal width, patel length and patel width.
+# Task 2 - Classifing the flower species based on the Sepal length, Sepal width, patel length and patel width.

 ## Decision tree